noahehall/theBookOfNoah/0current/languages/nim/nim.md

   - I/O intensive applications: e.g. reading files/sending data over a network
   - CLI applications: nim apps are compiled to a single binary and dont require any runtime dependencies
   - full stack applications: nim compiles to JS
+  - a complete C replacement
+    - nim is as performant as C
+    - more reliable than C
+    - has an improved type system
+    - supports generics
+    - advanced metaprogramming

 - core features

   - metaprogramming: read, generate, analyze and transform source (see elseware in this doc)
   - style-insensitive variable, function and types `poOpFluSh, poop_flush and poopFlush` all point to the same thing
     - nim only considers the case of the FIRST character, so `poop` and `Poop` DO point to different things